-- Even though you've already got your qualifications and have met the academic requirements, you might also need to get a Disclosure and Barring Service (DBS) or Protecting Vulnerable Groups (PVG) check, provide proof of your qualifications or meet some financial/medical requirements.
+- Check the offer carefully.
+Even if you've already got your qualifications and have met the academic requirements, you might still need to get a DBS or PVG check, provide proof of your results, or meet some financial/medical requirements.
 If it’s not clear, contact the uni or college.

-- Remember, by accepting an unconditional offer you are committing to go to that uni or college, so you can't make an insurance choice or be entered into Clearing.
+- Remember, by accepting an unconditional offer, you are committing to go to that uni or college, so you can't make an insurance choice or be entered into Clearing.

-If you're taking exams but have been made an unconditional offer, your results won't affect whether or not you get accepted.
-But, although your uni place won't be dependent on your grades, taking your exams is really important to prepare you for uni or college and could impact your future employment.
+- If you're taking exams but have been made an unconditional offer, your results won't affect whether or not you get accepted.
+But, although your place won't be dependent on your grades, taking your exams is really important to prepare you for uni or college and could impact your future employment.

-For example, graduate employers normally take A level and other qualifications into account when reviewing job applications, so it's important you take this into consideration when preparing for your exams.
-For more advice about what you need to consider when accepting an unconditional offer, read the UCAS blog.
+- Some graduate employers take A levels and other qualifications into account when reviewing job applications, so it's important you take this into consideration when preparing for your exams.

 Your consumer rights

 You should have received specific information from your chosen universities to help you make an informed decision.
 They're required to make this available to you under consumer protection legislation – find out about the information you should receive.

 The reason will show up in Track – maybe you didn't respond to emails/letters they sent, or missed an interview.

 Sometimes they'll give a reason, either with their decision or at a later date.
 If not, you can contact them to ask if they'll discuss the reason with you.